baconjs/bacon.jquery/README.md

 ## Model API

-All the BJB methods, such as `textFieldValue` return a `Model` object, which is a Bacon.js `Property`, but extends that API by the following methods.
+All the BJQ methods, such as `textFieldValue` return a `Model` object, which is a Bacon.js `Property`, but extends that API by the following methods.

 ###Bacon.Model(initValue)